devcontainers/template-starter/README.md

 # Dev Container Templates: Self Authoring Guide

-> This repo provides a starting point and example for creating your own custom [dev container Templates](https://github.com/devcontainers/spec/blob/main/proposals/devcontainer-templates.md), hosted for free on GitHub Container Registry.
-The example in this repository follows the [dev container Template distribution specification](https://github.com/devcontainers/spec/blob/main/proposals/devcontainer-templates-distribution.md).
+> This repo provides a starting point and example for creating your own custom [Dev Container Templates](https://containers.dev/implementors/templates), hosted for free on GitHub Container Registry.
+The example in this repository follows the [Dev Container Template distribution specification](https://containers.dev/implementors/templates-distribution/).
 >
 > To provide feedback on the distribution spec, please leave a comment [on spec issue #71](https://github.com/devcontainers/spec/issues/71).